EliasKons/MergeSortTasks/README.md

 ## Performance Considerations

-- Adjust the number of threads based on the system and matrix dimensions for optimal performance.
+- Adjust the number of threads based on the system and array size for optimal performance.